Editing UVs

 UV ‣ Minimize Stretch

 The Minimize Stretch tool, reduces UV stretch by minimizing the difference between the angles in 3D and the angles in UV space.
-This tool is similar to the Relax brush sculpt tool with the Geometry Relaxation Method, but uses a different algorithm.
+This operation is similar to the Relax tool with the Geometry Method, but uses a different algorithm.

 Preencher lacunas